mithwick93/AccountAble-API/README.md

 3. The JWT authentication requires RSA public and private key pairs
    * Provide your own key pair in the RSA_PRIVATE_KEY and RSA_PUBLIC_KEY env variables in single line without new lines
 4. HTTPS requires a valid SSL certificate
-   * Provide your own *.p12 certificate in the resources folder and provide the password in the application.properties fills as `server.ssl.key-store-password=####`
+   * Provide your own *.p12 certificate in the resources folder and provide the password in the KEY_STORE_PASSWORD env variable
+5. Currency conversion requires a valid API key from https://www.exchangerate-api.com/
+   * Provide your own API key in the CURRENCY_API_KEY env variable

 #### Run API with docker compose